DPDK/dpdk/doc/guides/nics/nfp.rst

 Dependencies
 ------------

-Before using the Netronome's DPDK PMD some NFP configuration, which is not related to DPDK, is required.
-The system requires installation of **Netronome's BSP (Board Support Package)** along with a specific NFP firmware application.
-Netronome's NSP ABI version should be 0.20 or higher.
+Before using the NFP DPDK PMD some NFP configuration, which is not related to DPDK, is required.
+The system requires installation of the **nfp-bsp (Board Support Package)** along with a specific NFP firmware application.
+The NSP ABI version should be 0.20 or higher.

-If you have a NFP device you should already have the code and documentation for this configuration.
-Contact **support@netronome.com** to obtain the latest available firmware.
+If you have a NFP device you should already have the documentation to perform this configuration.
+Contact **support@netronome.com** (for Netronome products) or **smartnic-support@corigine.com** (for Corigine products) to obtain the latest available firmware.

 The NFP Linux netdev kernel driver for VFs has been a part of the vanilla kernel since kernel version 4.5, and support for the PF